Homology of Local Systems on Real Line Arrangement Complements: Introduction

-When $ \calA $ is a complexified real line arrangement, the planar graph given by the real locus of $ \calA $ provides a foundation for several approaches to compute $ h_{1}(M(\calA),\LL) $.
+When $ \calA $ is a complexified real line arrangement and $ \LL $ is a complex rank-one local system on $ M(\calA) $, the planar graph given by the real locus of $ \calA $ provides a foundation for several approaches to compute $ h_{1}(M(\calA),\LL) $.
 The first effective topological algorithm was proposed by Cohen and Suciu \cite{MR1310725}.
 They compute $ h_{1}(M(\calA),\LL) $ by applying Fox calculus to Randell's presentation of $ \pi_{1}(M(\calA)) $ \cite{MR671654}.
 Using twisted minimal chain complexes, Yoshinaga \cite{MR3090727} developed a method for computing $ h^{1}(M(\calA),\LL) $ that does not involve $ \pi_{1}(M(\calA)) $.
 However, both algorithms rely on the real figure, which contains more data than the intersection lattice $ L(\calA) $.